dylanaraps/neofetch/README.md

     --size px                   Size in pixels to make the image.
     --image_backend w3m/iterm2  Which program to use to draw images.
     --shuffle_dir path/to/dir   Which directory to shuffle for an image.
-    --font_width px             Used to automatically size the image --image_position left/right Where to display the image: (Left/Right) --crop_mode mode            Which crop mode to use Takes the values: normal, fit, fill
+    --image_position left/right Where to display the image: (Left/Right)
+    --crop_mode mode            Which crop mode to use Takes the values: normal, fit, fill